List of Star Wars creatures: Anooba

 Anoobas are scavengers that will occasionally attack large creatures such as rontos and eopies, but most commonly they attack smaller creatures.
 Their strong jaws have a horny exterior beak that is able to crush thick bones.
 They have a long tail that acts as a counterbalance during sprints, and helps to regulate their internal temperature.
 They range in weights between 25 and 40 kilograms (though the males are often larger than females).
 Anoobas have unregulated appetites, and they will gorge until they can no longer move.
-They are pack animals and hunt in packs of 10 to 12, within the pack there are 2 dominant adults, an alpha male, and an alpha female.
+They are social animals and hunt in packs of 10 to 12, within the pack there are 2 dominant adults, an alpha male, and an alpha female.
 Female anoobas foster between 3 and 4 cubs per season, they feed them through methods of regurgitation.
 There are some anoobas that have been domesticated by the tusken raiders.
 There are also some escaped packs roaming the streets of Coruscant.